Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 is required to _execute_ the starting conditions - but the actual path to follow could _always_ be distilled down to a minimum value.
 I'm not a biologist, but I do have an okay understanding of _how_ to execute predefined steps.
 I'm also aware of how _parity_ can be used to redundantly encode information.
-When you combine the need to accurately reference a very specific set of starting conditions with a richer (and more chaotic) host environment, concepts like _parity_ likely came out from a _similar toolkit_ by our creator!
+When you combine the need to accurately reference a very specific set of starting conditions with a richer (and more chaotic) substrate like semen, concepts like _parity_ likely came out from a _similar toolkit_ by our creator!

 I sit in a unique position as I don't have the expertise to _deep dive_ into the way _biological_ DNA is encoded - my scores in biology and chemistry have _always_ been quite lacking.
 However, in my cursory research there is _immense_